| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 client.
 Another consideration is your instructor's experience.
 If you have instructors with more group x

+experience then that may be the way to go.
 Space is also a driver.
 Do you have the room to do group programming?
 There are a lot of new “stack

 and store” equipment designs that can really assist space-challenged facilities.
 Some Reformers can